 Many Eureka tents come with a separate rainfly, a waterproof cover that drapes over the main tent body.
 The rainfly provides an additional layer of protection against rain and moisture, directing water away from the tent and preventing it from pooling on the fabric.
 Rainflies also offer improved ventilation by creating a space between the tent body and the rainfly, reducing condensation inside the tent.

-In summary, Eureka tents are designed to be waterproof, employing a combination of coated fabrics, seam taping and sealing, bathtub-style floors, and rainflies to protect you from the elements.
+In summary, Eureka tents are designed to be waterproof, employing a combination of coated fabrics, seam sealing, bathtub-style floors, and rainflies to protect you from the elements.
 These features ensure that you can enjoy your outdoor adventures without worrying about staying dry, even in wet conditions.

 Do Eureka Tents Have Lifetime Warranties?